 - Effects of ozanimod can only be assessed in countries where it is used.
-At the time of the writing of this protocol (May 2021), the reimbursement status of the drug has not been determined in several markets, and as a result, it is not possible to provide specifics about potential registry participation from countries in the EU. - Ongoing MS registries have different approach to capturing endpoint of interests. - Often, endpoint of interest is not captured using a pre-specified study report form.
-Instead, endpoint of interest is captured using an open-ended question (i.e., did any adverse event occur during the follow up period?).
-Therefore, risk estimation of adverse event of interest may be under-estimated. - The feasibility of using CPRD data for this project depends on the ability to link secondary care prescribing information to general practice data in the CPRD.
+At the time of the writing of this protocol (May 2021), the reimbursement status of the drug has not been determined in several markets, and as a result, it is not possible to provide specifics about potential registry participation from countries in the EU. - Ongoing MS registries have different approach to capturing endpoint of interests. - Often, endpoint of interest is not captured using a prespecified study report form.
+Instead, endpoint of interest is captured using an open-ended question (ie, did any AE occur during the follow-up period?).
+Therefore, risk estimation of AEI may be under-estimated. - The feasibility of using CPRD data for this project depends on the ability to link secondary care prescribing information to general practice data in the CPRD.
 While this appears technically feasible, as of November 2020, plans for implementation are not clear.
 Assuming that ozanimod will be used in England, delays in implementing this linkage should not imperil this study if specialty prescribing data are being captured prospectively.
 Information on the progress of this linkage will be included in study progress reports.
 Adjudicating hospitalized events where treatment with a systemic antiviral antifungal, or cytotoxic chemo would corroborate a diagnosis would be difficult.

-3.10 Other Aspects
+8.10 Other Aspects